INDIVIDUAL ATTENTION FOR EVERY STUDENT AND PERSONAL CHARACTER DEVELOPMENT

 - Study with international students, representing different cultures and traditions.

-- Study with students from different Bulgarian towns – 15% of ACS students come from 31 towns around Bulgaria.
+- Study with students from different Bulgarian towns – 15% of ACS students come from over 30 towns around Bulgaria.

 - Operate in an environment where English is the language of instruction.

 - Learn other foreign languages.

 - Have a chance to participate in international school exchange programs, international competitions, and forums.